cgrant093/Valorant-Data-Project/README.md

 2. Encoded the labels
 3. Split data into 80% training and 20% testing

 My first attempt at a classification model was the built in KNN from sklearn.
 I found that it has a very poor accuracy.
-I tried various neighbor values ranging from 3 to 1001, and the best accuracy found was 11%.
+I tried various neighbor values ranging from 3 to 23, and the best accuracy found was 11%.
+Afterwards, I tried both the decision tree and random forest classifiers, with various max_depths, and found the accuracy to not breach 12%.
+I could not get the sklearn SVC to train in a reasonable amount of time.

-To improve the poor performance, a few ideas I had were:
+As can be seen in the above graphs, the spread for each 'rank' or 'class' is large, and there is much overlap between ranks.
+This could potentially be resolved with any combination of the following:
-1. Some of the features aren't great and/or have a logrithmic plot vs rank.
-For instance, average assists doesn't look very helpful due to its unique shape.
-When looking at the plots above, any logrithmic feature can't differentiate 2/3s of the player base and is not something I should use.
-So I either need to eliminate some current features, or add some others I didn't originally think about.
+1. more data
-2. My model needs to change.
-Maybe a Random Forest or another classifier is a better choice?
-Maybe I need to implement a deep learning framework with PyTorch with a more customizable cost functions?
-Maybe a statistical test is a better way to go?
+2. more data cleaning/wrangling
-3. My dataset could be a poor one.
-There's a chance there isn't enough variability between a rank and the +/-2- ranks surrounding it.
-Perhaps I can even try implementing more loose cost function?
+3. choosing different features
-4. Perhaps I need to split off a validation data set to improve my very simple training algorithm with that with methods like early stopping, etc.
+4. reducing the number of classes

 ## E: Predicting an account's rank